Madold/cosas-de-unicor-app/README.md

 # Cosas de Unicor App

 ## Summary

-This is an app that aims to be a right hand for both new and old students at the University of Cordoba.
-It provides tools such as academic formats at your fingertips, a real-time chat and a news channel to keep you informed of what is happening at the University.
+It is an app that aims to be a right hand for both new and old students of the University of Cordoba.
+It offers tools such as academic formats at your fingertips, a real-time chat along with a news channel which through push notifications keep you informed of what is happening at the University and a score tabulator to help incoming students to know which careers are more favorable to be admitted.

 ## Used technologies
 - Kotlin
 - Coroutines
 - Jetpack Compose
-- Firebase
+- Firebase (for authentication, remote storage, database and push notification services)
 - Dagger-Hilt
 - Github Actions (CI/CD)